PRBonn/rko_lio/docs/BUILD.md

 You can switch this out if required.

 In summary, `CMake>=3.28` and `ninja` (optional) are the two build requirements.
-The python build also handles the CMake and ninja requirements.
+The python build additionally handles the CMake and ninja requirements as well.

 ## The core library